Skip to Main Content

 Colorist Services

-Lima's growing post-production sector supports productions drawn to Peru's extraordinary landscapes from the Andes to the Amazon.
+Lima's growing post-production sector supports shoots drawn to Peru's stunning landscapes, from the Andes to the Amazon.

-A colorist shapes the final visual identity of a production through precise color grading and correction.
-Peru's visual diversity is extraordinary — from the misty gray of Lima's coast to the vivid blues and earth tones of Cusco and the Sacred Valley, to the deep greens of the Amazon basin.
-Peruvian cinema is known for authentic, location-driven storytelling, and colorists must skillfully handle the extreme altitude light of the Andes alongside tropical jungle conditions.
+A colorist shapes the final look of a production through precise grading and correction.
+Peru's visual range is vast.
+It runs from the misty gray of Lima's coast to the vivid blues and earth tones of Cusco and the Sacred Valley.
+The Amazon basin adds deep greens.
+Peruvian cinema is known for authentic, location-driven stories, so colorists must handle the harsh high-altitude light of the Andes as well as tropical jungle conditions.

-NeedAFixer connects you with experienced colorists across Peru's post-production facilities.
-Makaco, Maneki Studio, and Gamma Post House in Lima provide color grading and finishing capabilities with DaVinci Resolve suites for features, commercials, and episodic content serving both the domestic market and international productions shooting across Peru's diverse terrain.
+NeedAFixer connects you with skilled colorists across Peru's post-production facilities.
+In Lima, Makaco, Maneki Studio, and Gamma Post House offer grading and finishing work with DaVinci Resolve suites.
+They serve features, commercials, and series content for both the home market and global shoots filming across Peru's varied terrain.

 ACT 01